gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-managed-ui-sel-git-host-service-page-2025.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />

-Click on the git host service that you will be working on and connect it into Jira.
+Click the git host service you want to work with and connect it to Jira.

-Git Integration for Jira app supports one or more integration types for specific Git host service:
+Git Integration for Jira supports one or more integration types for specific Git host services:

 *   **Git service integration** – supports automatic connection and configuration of integration repositories using your Git service account or PAT.

 *   **Plain Git integration** – manually connect single HTTP/HTTPS or SSH git repositories into Jira.
-See supported Remote Git URL examples on the connection wizard.
+See supported Remote Git URL examples in the connection wizard.

 &nbsp;